microsoft/AIReferenceArchitectures/README.md

 | [Train Distributed Deep Leaning Model](https://github.com/Azure/DistributedDeepLearning/)         				   | Python GPU  | Distributed training of ResNet50 model using Batch AI |                                                                                                                                                                                  |

 # Requirements
 The tutorials have been mainly tested on Linux VMs in Azure.
-They haven't been tested on Windows yet.
 Each tutorial may have slightly different requirements such as GPU for some of the deep learning ones.
 For more details please consult the readme in each tutorial.

-# Reporting Issues
+## Reporting Issues
-Please report issues with each tutorial in the tutorials own github page.
+Please report issues with each tutorial in the tutorial's own github page.

+# FAQ
+* __What service should I use for deploying models in Python?__
+ If you are looking to deploy a model in Python for realtime or batch scoring look [here](docs/python_scoring.md).
+* __What service should I use to train a model in Python?__
+For advice on what service to use to train a Deep Learning or classical ML model in Python look [here](docs/python_training.md).

+# Recommend a Scenario
+If there is a particular scenario you are interested in seeing a tutorial for please fill in a [scenario suggestion](https://github.com/Microsoft/AIReferenceArchitectures/issues/new?assignees=&labels=&template=scenario_request.md&title=%5BSCENARIO%5D)

-# Ongoing Work
+## Ongoing Work
 We are constantly developing interesting AI reference architectures using Microsoft AI Platform.
 Some of the ongoing projects include IoT Edge scenarios, model scoring on mobile devices, add more...
 To follow the progress and any new reference architectures, please go to the AI section of this [link](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/).

-# Recommend a Scenario
-If there is a particular scenario you are interested in seeing a tutorial for please fill in a [scenario suggestion](https://github.com/Microsoft/AIReferenceArchitectures/issues/new?assignees=&labels=&template=scenario_request.md&title=%5BSCENARIO%5D)

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a